JorgeRamirez7/aYo/README.md

     4) Run the command     python3 -i aYo_ui_main.py

+ # Obtaining API keys

+   # Weather API
+        1) Make a free account on https://home.openweathermap.org/
+        2) Make sure you are signed in and go to "My API Keys" which can be found in a tab under your profile name
+        3) Type a name into the window next to the button generate key, and press the generate key button.
+        4) Wait for a bit before using the key.
+It can take up to a few hours for a key to be activated.

+   # Speech to Text API

  # aYo user-interface buttons:

 	With how aYo works using Microsoft azure speech to text Api, there will be a 15 second lockout time on many of aYo’s buttons to prevent crashing issues.